-The overall Investment return has decreased in 2018 as compared to 2017 as a result of:
+The overall Investment return has increased by 45% in 2019 as compared to 2018 as a result of:

-- · An unfavourable foreign exchange loss and a lower level of gains realised on disposals. - Income from equity funds, fixed income funds and structured certificates are also included.
-Aside from the negative variance on foreign exchange, and gains on disposals; other elements of investment income have been favourable, particularly income on collective investment funds as a result of increased investment into distribution funds of this asset class. - The mark-to-market adjustment included in other comprehensive income has decreased considerably from a gain in the prior year, as a result of the unfavourable performance in the equity markets.
+- A favourable foreign exchange gain offset by lower levels of gains realised on disposals particularly relating to Collective Investment Funds. - Income from equity funds, fixed income funds and structured certificates are also included.
+Other elements of investment income have been favourable, particularly income on collective investment funds as a result of increased investment into distribution funds of this asset class. - The mark-to-market adjustment included in other comprehensive income has increased considerably from losses made in the prior year to a gain at December 2019 largely as a result of the recovery in the equity markets compared to the prior year.
+However, the mark-to-market as at the end of financial year was still negative overall and this preceded the impact of the COVID-19 pandemic which resulted in a further fall in fair values.